toji/toji.dev/webgpu-particles/basics/index.md

 ![Size of a more complex particle struct as calculated by the offset computer](../media/offset-computer-2.png)

-And now that we know the number of particles we're tracking and the size of each we can create an appropriate buffer to hold them:
+Now that we know the number of particles we're tracking and the size of each we can create an appropriate buffer to hold them:

 ```ts
 // We'll use these values in a couple of places, so it's useful to delare them as constants.